Edward M. Rice: Priestly Ordination and ministry

-In 2000, Rice was appointed pastor of St. John the Baptist Parish in St. Louis.
-In 2008, he left St. John to become director of the Office of Vocations for the archdiocese.
+In 2008, Rice was named director of the Office of Vocations for the archdiocese.
 On July 2, 2008, Rice was appointed by the Vatican as a chaplain of his holiness with the title monsignor.

 Auxiliary Bishop of St. Louis

-On December 1, 2010, Pope Benedict XVI appointed Rice as an auxiliary bishop of the Archdiocese of Saint Louis and titular bishop of Sufes.
-Rice's episcopal consecration took place on January 13, 2011, at the Cathedral Basilica of Saint Louis in St. Louis.
+On December 1, 2010, Pope Benedict XVI appointed Rice as an auxiliary bishop of Saint Louis and titular bishop of Sufes.
+He was consecrated on January 13, 2011, at the Cathedral Basilica of Saint Louis in St. Louis.
 Archbishop Robert Carlson was the principal consecrator.
 Bishops John R. Gaydos and Richard F. Stika were the principal co-consecrators.
-Cardinal Raymond Burke and Bishop Robert Hermann were also in attendance.

 Bishop of Springfield-Cape Girardeau

-On April 26, 2016, Pope Francis appointed Rice as bishop of the Diocese of Springfield-Cape Girardeau.
+On April 26, 2016, Pope Francis appointed Rice as bishop of Springfield-Cape Girardeau.
 His installation took place June 1, 2016, at St. Elizabeth Ann Seton Church in Springfield, Missouri.